 Rocky Point is located in an arid desert environment.
 This means there is a lot of sand.
 And this makes for some excellent off-road riding.
-Riding any vehicle on the beach is no longer legal in and around Rocky Point (incl Sandy Beach and Las Conchas).
+Riding any vehicle on the beach is no longer legal in and around Rocky Point (included Sandy Beach and Las Conchas).
 The military police typically patrol the beaches which are all considered public property and will on occasion confiscate any vehicle abusing the beaches.

 There still is plenty of quad riding behind the beaches at Las Conchas, Sandy Beach, Cholla Bay, Playa Encanto, etc. Most resorts will allow you to park your off-road vehicles and trailers on the property and you can ride your quads to nearby vacant areas with plenty of sand to enjoy.